jancumps/hercules_lcd/README.md

 This code is not my invention.
-I took the LiquidChrystal library from arduino and ported from C++ to C, and from arduino to TI hercules launchpad
+I took the LiquidCrystal library from arduino and ported from C++ to C, and from arduino to TI hercules launchpad

 Software: